pisov/pde/parabolic/time.depend.schrodinger/1d/fortran/README.md

 # This example demonstrate time evolution of wave packet
 #

-1. Compile the source code:
+# Compile the source code:

 gfortran -O3 tdse.f90 -o tdse.x -llapack

-or

-make

-2. Clear previous data files if any
+# Clear previous data files if any

 rm -f wf*

-3. Execute the program to evolve the wave function in time
+# Execute the program to evolve the wave function in time
 # Exeample input values
 # dx   = 0.01
 # dt   = 0.001